A hardware prototype for demonstrating the commercial viability of replacing drop ceiling lighting with an LED array.

 - Department stores

-LED strips were hand soldered into a single array of 9 x 5 (45 all together).
+Solder LED strips into a single an array

-Then, connected to our software platform via the Fadecandy breakout board and Processing.
+Connected the array to our software using a Fadecandy breakout board and Processing.

-Videos for controlling individual LEDs were built in After Effects.
+Created videos for controlling individual LEDs in After Effects.

 Once we were confident in the lighting scenarios, we continued to improve the fidelity of the model with 3D printed furniture.

-The model was coated with paint for a uniform look.
+The model was coated with paint for fit and finish.

 - Day Dream: Blue sky with slow moving cloudsOrganic light variation to an indoor static environment